treyturner/geb-spock-gradle-grid/util/src/main/groovy/util/spock/README.md

-The last time I checked, Spock supplies 'per-specification' and 'per-feature-iteration' setup and teardown methods, but does not seem to supply 'per-feature' setup and teardown methods, which run once per feature regardless of iteration.
+The last time I checked, Spock supplies 'per-specification' and 'per-feature-iteration' setup and teardown methods, but does not seem to provide 'per-feature' setup and teardown methods, which will run once per feature, regardless of iterations.
 To address this, two Spock plugins are included: [BeforeFeature] and [AfterFeature].

 [BeforeFeature]: BeforeFeature.groovy
 [AfterFeature]: AfterFeature.groovy